SajaAbuMaizar/Project/README.txt

  ● when the user clickes the "start" button in HomePage, the controller closes the window of HomePage and creates a Level object.
 In a for loop, the Level object starts new levels (NUM_OF_LEVEL times).
-For each level, it reads a text file to calculate the size of the board and whether or not the level istime-limited.
+For each level, it reads a text file to calculate the size of the board and whether or not the level is time-limited.
-Lastly, it creates a Board object that creates the map (board) of the level. a Board object reads the map of the level from a text file, saves it in a vector[of vectors] and finally prints the map [and more info? timer, levelData]to the window of the level.
+Lastly, it creates a BoardController object.
+Using polymorphism a Board object is built from the BoardController object.
+The Board object reads the map of the level from a text file and prints it [and more info? timer, levelData] to the window of the level.
+The BoardController object handles the moves and clickes on the window of the board.
+Since the BoardController uses the members of the Board, it inherates from the Board to have access to the Board's potected members.
 **to be continued: types of GameObjects**
 ---------------------------------------------------------------------------------------------------------
 ** additional notes: how to add a new level, what to write to the text file of the level. **